 Tirzepatide vs Semaglutide: Which GLP-1 is Right for You?

 Two medications dominate the medical weight loss conversation right now: semaglutide (Ozempic/Wegovy) and tirzepatide (Mounjaro/Zepbound).
-Both are highly effective.
-But which one is right for you?
+Both active pharmaceutical ingredients have been studied in FDA-approved formulations.
+But which one may be right for you?
 Here's a complete, honest comparison.

 The Key Difference: How They Work

-This dual mechanism appears to produce greater weight loss in most patients — but both medications are highly effective.
+This dual mechanism appears to produce greater weight loss in most patients — but both active pharmaceutical ingredients have demonstrated results in studies of FDA-approved formulations.

 Head-to-Head: What the Research Shows